 Our Student Body is Diverse

-Many of our students choose to attend to begin a new chapter in their lives.
-Our students come from almost every city or town in Central Massachusetts - Milford to the Brookfields and Dudley to Princeton.
+Many of our students choose to attend in order to begin a new chapter in their lives.
+Our students come from almost every city or town in Central Massachusetts - from Milford to the Brookfields and Dudley to Princeton.
 They all have one thing in common - the desire to attain a quality education and a chance to succeed.

 What Makes Us Different